nevikw39/oj/README.md

 ### AP325

-[AP325](https://drive.google.com/drive/folders/10hZCMHH0YgsfguVZCHU7EYiG8qJE5f-m) is a tutorial written by retired CCU Prof. Bang-Ye, Wu which aims at assisting students to improve thiercapability of programming and grade of APCS _(Advanced Placement Computer Science)_.
+[AP325](https://drive.google.com/drive/folders/10hZCMHH0YgsfguVZCHU7EYiG8qJE5f-m) is a tutorial written by retired CCU Prof. Bang-Ye, Wu which aims at assisting students to improve their capability of programming and grade of APCS _(Advanced Placement Computer Science)_.
 This tutorial is full of classic and well-designed problems as well as problems appearing in prevous APCS or NHSPC.
 They are available on [TCFSH CIRC Judge](https://judge.tcirc.tw/Problems?tag=AP325) now.

 ### AtCoder